 Jeff Bezos is clearly fixated on the future.
 He’s always looking ahead and determining how technology can be used in new and interesting ways that delight.
 His startup Blue Origin has a vision of millions of people living and working in space.
 That’s future fixated!

-All told, these six characteristics indicate the underpinnings of the “right” digital mindset to be effective to today’s ultra-competitive business world.
+All told, these five characteristics indicate the underpinnings of the “right” digital mindset to be effective to today’s ultra-competitive business world.
 You need to identify, develop and place innovative, entrepreneurial, critical thinking leaders who thirst to pull the future forward on behalf of their businesses.

 They’ll define tomorrow by combining and harnessing digital technologies in new and exciting ways.
 This article was originally featured on Inc.com